You are currently viewing Dra Zhi, the Four Great Meditation Cliffs of Guru Rinpoche in Bumthang

 Guru Rinpoche is said to have left a wooden Garuda after exiling Tibetan king Khikha Rathoe from Khenpajong valley at Thowadra monastery.

-According to legend, Thowadra was also an isolated place for the leprosy-infected Kashmiri princess Gelongma Pelmo, the daughter of the Kashmir King Triten Gyalpo.
+Legend has it that the leprosy-infected Kashmiri princess Gelongma Pelmo, daughter of the Kashmir King Triten Gyalpo, also lived in isolation in Thowadra.
 It is said that Gelongma Pelmo meditated there for a long time, and her leprosy was cured.

 Later, a Lhakhang was built at the sacred site by Gyelwa Lorrepa Dragpa Wangchuk in 1238, who also established Choedrak Monastery in Chumey.